Budibase/website/content/blog/app-building/table-ui-design.md

 Any more in-depth information could then be accessible through a separate details screen.

 In other cases, you might opt to include more fields and allow users to scroll horizontally across your table, as well as vertically.
-For example, in information-heavy enterprise UIs we might want to prioritize fast data access over aesthetics.
+For example, in information-heavy [enterprise app UIs](blog/app-building/enterprise-app-ui-design) we might want to prioritize fast data access over aesthetics.

 ## 2. Understand your users